AMLResearchProject/ALL-Detection-System-For-Oculus-Rift/README.md

 In this project, [ALL-IDB1](https://homes.di.unimi.it/scotti/all/#datasets) is used, one of the datsets from the Acute Lymphoblastic Leukemia Image Database for Image Processing dataset.
 We will use data augmentation to increase the amount of training and testing data we have.

 "The ALL_IDB1 version 1.0 can be used both for testing segmentation capability of algorithms, as well as the classification systems and image preprocessing methods.
 This dataset is composed of 108 images collected during September, 2005.
 It contains about 39000 blood elements, where the lymphocytes has been labeled by expert oncologists.
 The images are taken with different magnifications of the microscope ranging from 300 to 500."

-&nbsp;

 # Build Your Acute Lymphoblastic Leukemia Detection System 2020